aliceinfinity/sdlglxo/README.md

 ## github went nuts with emojis

-I thought they should have an emoji that indicated this repo was a steming pile of shit and lo and behold (poop) :poop:
+I thought they should have an emoji that indicated this repo was a steaming pile of shit and lo and behold (poop) :poop: